Habrador/Unity-Programming-Patterns/_text/10-bytecode.md

 **When is it useful?**

-- If you want to add modding support.
+- To add modding support.

-- If you don't want to hard-code behaviour.
+- To avoid hard-coded behaviour.

+- To handle cutscenes and dialogue systems.
+Scripted sequences or dialogue interactions can be expressed in bytecode, allowing for easier management and execution of these sequences during gameplay.

+- To manage and execute the conditions and actions required to unlock achievements or track player progress.

 ## [Back](../)